 On the occasion of World Depression Day, which is commemorated on January 13, we talked to Isabel Motero, psychologist and current director of the Spanish Federation of Rare Diseases (FEDER), who has dedicated almost 20 years of her professional life to the psychological support of patients with these pathologies and their families and who, throughout this time, has witnessed the enormous emotional difficulties they face and how, many times, the treatment 'that is not seen', remains in the background in front of the urgency of the treatment that 'is seen'.

-Isabel Motero recalls her first years at FEDER, where she joined as a psychologist, with nostalgia and at the same time with a hopeful look towards the advances in this field.
-"When I started, there was nothing written about rare diseases in the field of psychological care.
-There was no knowledge of these diseases, let alone what it meant to deal with them on a psychological level," she comments, highlighting how isolated this topic was in those days.
-But the panorama is not the same now; psychology has ceased to be a secondary tool and has become a fundamental piece in improving the quality of life of those affected by these rare pathologies.
+Isabel Motero looks back on her early years at FEDER, where she began working as a psychologist, with nostalgia and, at the same time, a hopeful outlook on the advances in this field.
+“When I started, there was nothing written about rare diseases in the field of psychological care.
+There was no understanding of these diseases, much less of what it meant to deal with them from a psychological perspective,” she says, highlighting how isolated this topic was back then.
+But the landscape has changed; psychology has evolved from being a secondary tool to becoming a fundamental component in improving the quality of life for those affected by these rare conditions.

-From the Federation, they emphasize the importance of emotional support throughout the process between the first symptoms, the diagnosis and the management of the disease, although they emphasize its usefulness when the diagnosis comes late or is uncertain.
-"One of the most difficult moments is when there is no diagnosis, when you know that something is wrong with your body, but they can't find the answers.
-That emotional void creates a lot of hopelessness, both for the patient and his or her environment," he explains.
-This emotional uncertainty is one of the heaviest burdens that patients and their families have to bear, who, in addition to the physical discomfort that the symptoms of their pathology may cause them, face the anguish of not finding clear answers about the reality of what is happening to them.
+The Federation highlights the importance of emotional support throughout the entire process—from the first symptoms to diagnosis and disease management—though it emphasizes its value especially when a diagnosis is delayed or uncertain.
+“One of the most difficult moments is when there is no diagnosis, when you know something isn’t right with your body, but they can’t find the answers.
+That emotional void creates a great deal of despair, both for the patient and those around them,” they explain.
+This emotional uncertainty is one of the heaviest burdens that patients and their families have to bear; in addition to the physical discomfort caused by the symptoms of their condition, they face the anguish of not finding clear answers about what is actually happening to them.

 Emotion management

-Over the years, it has been observed that the diagnosis of a rare disease not only affects physically, but triggers many, many emotions that are not easy to deal with.
-"When someone is dealing with a rare disease, they are not only dealing with the physical symptoms, but also an emotional roller coaster.
-There's fear, sadness, anger, guilt, especially when dealing with genetic diseases.
-Parents feel that somehow they could have done something different."
+Over the years, it has become clear that a diagnosis of a rare disease not only affects a person physically but also triggers a wide range of emotions that are difficult to cope with.
+“When someone is faced with a rare disease, they’re not only dealing with physical symptoms but also with an emotional roller coaster.
+There is fear, sadness, anger, and guilt—especially when it comes to genetic diseases.
+Parents feel that, somehow, they could have done something differently.”

 "Often, people tend to isolate themselves.
 And that has a lot of impact